 To give an impression of the degree of extinction, in the Dutch Caribbean more than 25 shark and ray species have been documented.
-Populations of most species has unquestionably declined dramatically from former times2.
+Populations of most species has unquestionably declined dramatically from former times3.
 In the 1940s different writers recount the high abundance of large fishes in the near shore waters surrounding Curaçao.
 Sharks were observed practically every snorkeling trip, whereas today they are only sporadically encountered during dives (A. Debrot, M. Vermey et.al).

-Also turtles have become endangered.
-Once amazingly abundant, Caribbean sea turtles have seen a rapid decline.
+Also, turtles have become endangered.
+Once amazingly abundant, Caribbean Sea turtles have seen a rapid decline.
 Scientists estimate that in the 17th century over 90 million Green Turtles swam in the Caribbean seas.
 Today the number is estimated at 300,000 (0,33%).
-Hawksbill have plunged from an estimated 11 million to 30.000 (0,27%).
-Both Green Turtles and Hawksbills nest on Curação and can be seen along the entire coast and Klein Curaçao.
-Fishing gear entanglement, illegal harvesting, coastal development and marine pollution are still putting serious pressure on turtle populations.
+Hawksbill have plunged from an estimated 11 million to 30.000

-2 Waitt Institute, May 2018.
+3 Waitt Institute, May 2018.